MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Customer Clearance:**

-    - This clearance is only for the required employee who requested the Clearance for settlement in Case and task management.
+    - In this stage, Waiting for customer clearance on settlement, Once customer clearance completed on settlement then it will move to ARCO clearance.

-    - Otherwise this clearance will be skipped and moved the request to completed stage.
+    - Customer Clearance is optional for employee, and it will process who requested the Clearance for settlement in Case and task management.

-    - The request is initiated for validate the Clearance of Settlement to Employee in this stage on payment clearance.
+    - Otherwise this clearance stage will be skipped and moved to completed stage.

       - *In The action field is following to,*